 The female builds the nest alone using soft plant down held together with spider web.
 She decorates (or camouflages) the outside with lichen, moss, and bark.
 Finished nests are about 2 inches across on the outside, with an inner cup width of about an inch.
 Nests may be reused the following year, not necessarily by the same individual.

-Rufous Hummingbird populations declined by over 2 percent per year between 1966 and 2010, resulting in a cumulative decline of 62 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 11 million with 100 percent spending some part of the year in Mexico, 52 percent in the U.S., and 48 percent breeding in Canada.
+Rufous Hummingbird populations declined across their range by almost 2% per year between 1966 and 2014, resulting in a cumulative decline of 62%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 11 million with 100% spending some part of the year in Mexico, 52% in the U.S., and 48% breeding in Canada.
 The species rates a 13 out of 20 on the Continental Concern Score.
 Rufous Hummingbird is a U.S.-Canada Stewardship species and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.Back to top

 Rufous Hummingbirds may take up residence (at least temporarily) in your garden if you grow hummingbird flowers or put out feeders.
 But beware!
 They may make life difficult for any other hummingbird species that visit your yard.
 If you live on their migration route, visiting Rufous Hummingbirds are likely to move on after just a week or two.

 This species often comes to hummingbird feeders.
 Make sugar water mixtures with about one-quarter cup of sugar per cup of water.
 Food coloring is unnecessary; table sugar is the best choice.
 Change the water before it grows cloudy or discolored and remember that during hot weather, sugar water ferments rapidly to produce toxic alcohol.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top